shravankshenoy/oss_learning_paths/LearningPath1.md

 ### Exercise
 **Level 1** <br/>
-Build a FastAPI app which connects to a SQLite database named db.
-Create a model called Transcription, which has the following fields : id (integer), user_id(integer), transcription(string), processed_text(string), word_count(integer), language(string).
+Build a FastAPI app which connects to a SQLite database named db, with the following requirement
+1. Create a model called Transcription, which has the following fields : id (integer), user_id(integer), transcription(string), processed_text(string), word_count(integer), language(string).
 The word_count field must have a default value of zero, and the language column must have a value.
-Create an endpoint /v1/transcriptions, which returns all the transcriptions.
-Create another endpoint /v1/transcriptions/save , where user can pass user_id and language, and that entry gets added to the SQLite database.
+2. Create an endpoint `/v1/transcriptions`, which returns all the transcriptions.
+3. Create another endpoint `/v1/transcriptions/save`, where user can pass user_id and language, and that entry gets added to the SQLite database.
 Try to use dependency injection to start the SQLalchemy session <br/>

 Reference code : Code in the first 3 minutes of https://www.youtube.com/watch?v=cH0immwfykI <br/>

 **Submission Guidelines** : Submission should be a Github link having the following